wolfskaempf/ga_statistics/README.md

 ## How to help make `ga_statistics` better
 You can just start working and send a pull request!
 If you don't know what that means, ask @wolfskaempf for help.

+## I don't know how I got here, what is all of this?

+If you don't know what the `EYP` (European Youth Parliament) is, read through our [Wikipedia Article](http://en.wikipedia.org/wiki/European_Youth_Parliament) or visit our [website](http://eypej.org).

+Every time the people who are part of this organisation gather for a large event, a part of this event is called the `GA`.
+It stands for [General Assembly](http://en.wikipedia.org/wiki/General_assembly) and it's exactly that.
+During the `GA` the participants will discuss different topics in various manners.
+We designed `ga_statistics` to keep track of all of this data and make it nice and easy to collect and display it.